humanwireio/eyeCandy/README.md

 * processing (v?)
   * osc lib
   * other libs?
+  * processing-java command line (installable from tools menu in processing gui)
 * screen (optional, can just run webserver in the background using &)

 # how to use